 We aim to help Jamie become a ready and independent learner in school and that starts with attaining the basic ability to listen to teachers when his playtime is up and tolerating not getting his way.

-🛎️ Monthly Update - Jamie's 3 months progress (Part 1)
+🛎️ Monthly Update - Jamie's 3rd Month Progress (Part 1)

 In this video, Ms. Nurhayati M Ismail, Behavior Consultant (Msc ABA, BCBA), will elaborate on how we make use of a teaching resource known as the Token Economy, to help increase the duration Jamie will have to pay attention and learn.

-🛎️ Monthly Update - Jamie's 3 months progress (Part 2)
+🛎️ Monthly Update - Jamie's 3rd Month Progress (Part 2)

 In Part 2 of his progress update at 3 months, Jamie continues to expand on his language and communication skills.
 Find out more about how we worked on increasing his level of comprehension and understanding in this video.

 📍 COVID-19 "Circuit Breaker" / Semi-Lock Down in Singapore (Online ABA Therapy) 🏡

 In view of the COVID-19 situation, Singapore implemented a “circuit breaker” in April.
 The objective of the “circuit breaker” measure was to significantly reduce movement and social interactions, to prevent the spread of COVID-19.
 Our clinic had to be temporarily closed and our therapy sessions transited to an e-learning platform. 💻📲✍️ In the 1.5 months, our team of staff worked hard to innovate and adapt to maximize learning for children under our care. 🍎✨